Security and Privacy

 - Sign in with Google

-If our team detects a token or secret sent through email, we will reset the token/secret within 24 hours.
+If we detect that a token or secret has been sent through email or unsecured channels, we will reset it within 24 hours.

 Privacy Considerations